-However, if you are here to learn more about marketing your own website, we have created a very detailed overview of how you might be able to do that internally or independently depending on your business or personal needs.
+So you are here to learn more about marketing your own website?
+Great!
+We have created a very detailed overview of how you might be able to do that internally or independently depending on your business or personal needs.

 The following advice is for anyone with a website.
 If you don’t have a website, some of this advice can be applied to other digital assets like your social media channels, or another web 2.0’s.

 So here it is, the absolute truth on website marketing strategy.
 If you found this, consider yourself lucky and bookmark the page (ctrl+d ?) before you lose it in a search for the Holy Grail of website marketing insight.

 This, in our humble opinion, is as close to the secular version of said grail in the quest to discover exactly how to drive traffic to your website and convert that traffic to a client or customer.

 Website Marketing Strategy

 Forms and Templates To Use Right Now:

 If you want to create a good strategy for promoting your website online, you need a few foundational things in place.
 For starters, you’ll want a guide for your brand to follow to stay consistent online, you’ll want a clear understanding of who your customer is, and you’ll want to get a handle on your competition in the market.
 Below, you’ll find a quick and free way to get started, so that you can create strategic digital assets.

 1. A Brand Guide is an invaluable tool for creating a consistent voice for your company.
 There is a professional way to do this which provides color pallets, mood boards, use-case examples, tone of voice and so much more, which can be compiled from interviews, creative sessions with your core team and clients, and also long walks in nature, but if you don’t have the time or money for that, we created a downloadable “cheat sheet” you can use right now for free.